 Council benefits from the input of volunteers, in relation to the operation of the Hawkesbury Regional Gallery, Hawkesbury Regional Museum, the Hawkesbury Regional Library, the Richmond Library and the Hawkesbury Companion Animal Shelter.
 While these services are highly valued by Council, the enhanced service level provided by the volunteers, would not be provided without their donated time.
-Council can not reliably measure the financial value of volunteer services and are not included within the Income Statement.
+Due to this, Council has not placed a financial value of volunteer services and are not included within the Income Statement.